 Find Magic in the Cambridge Botanic Garden

 Over 8,000 plant species live in this 40-acre living green museum.
-Whether you're a botanist at heart, a photographer hunting for that perfect shot, or someone who just enjoys peaceful strolls among stunning landscapes, the Cambridge Botanic Garden is your place.
+Whether you're a botanist at heart, a photographer hunting for that perfect shot, or someone who just enjoys peaceful strolls among stunning landscapes, the Cambridge University Botanic Garden is your place.
 And if you're lucky, you might even get to enjoy it on a sunny day.

 Kettle's Yard